andreaswitsch/cnlcsplib/README.md

 # cnlcsplib - Continous Non-Linear Constraint Satisfaction Problem Library

-This Library provides a (incomplete) solver for CNLCSP based on the research conducted in the Carpe Noctem Robocup Team.
+This library provides a (incomplete) solver for CNLCSP based on the research conducted in the Carpe Noctem RoboCup Team.

 The theoretical background can be found here: